KelvinMsft/DeviceMon/README.md

          `sc start DeviceMon`

-   * start a service as following screen capture with its expected output

 # Mechanism

  * With VT-x and EPT assisted, we are able to intercept the address translation between guest physical address to host physical address,